phil-smith-k/TaskStak/README.md

 task add <title> [<date-argument>] [--status | -s <active|blocked|completed>]
 ```

-To add a task to specific a day use the date optional date argument.
-If not supplied, the task will be added to your unstaged tasks.
-See [`<date-argument>`](#date-argument) for complete documentation.

 #### Arguments

 - **`<title>`** - The title or description of the task you want to create